 The never-ending debate- Which is best?
 Technical Analysis vs Fundamental Analysis.
 Whenever this argument is made in forums or blogs, it is based on the premise of stock markets.
 Let’s compare the fundamental analysis and technical analysis of all the three segments-stocks, commodity and forex.

 The fundamentals of the three markets vary a lot.
 One is about the balance sheet and revenue, the other is about demand and supply and another is about the nation’s economy.
 So instead of generalizing it, we will assess it as separate notions.

 Fundamental Analysis of Stock Market

-Though it is a tedious process, it can be done by a retail investor.
+Although it seems tedious, it is certainly feasible for a retail investor.
 All the required financial data are readily available on the company’s website.

 Fundamental Analysis of Commodity Market

 Fundamentals of commodity market involve studying the demand and supply for a commodity to ascertain its fair value.
-If supply deficit or surplus demand is forecasted for the future, then the price of commodity increases.
+If either supply deficit or surplus demand is the forecast for the future, then the price of commodity increases.
 If the inverse is forecasted it decreases the price of a commodity.

 The process of forecasting is time-consuming and figures are also not static.
 But, high-end Newsfeed tools, can make it theoretically possible for a sophisticated retail investor.